top of page

 Food & Nutrition

 The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC program - serves to safeguard the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating including breastfeeding promotion and support, and referrals to health care.
-You can use the pre-screening tool found here to determine your eligibility.
+You can learn more and access the pre-screening tool found here to determine your eligibility.

-For more information about the CACFP program at the Department visit the website here or contact:
+For more information about the CACFP program, visit the website here or contact:

 Child and Adult Care Food Program (CACFP)